elenaferr0/tsp-optimization/report/sections/exact.typ

 The `Formulation` class is an abstract base class that defines the interface for the two specific formulations: `GavishGraves` and `MillerTuckerZemlin`.
 Each formulation implements the methods necessary to create the variables and constraints required to solve the @TSP.
 Furthermore, it contains common logic to setup CPLEX, solve the problem and export the solution.

 === Time logger
 To ease the process of measuring the time taken by the solver to create the model and solve it, a `TimeLogger` class is provided.
-Once it has been instantiated and started, calling the `tick` method with a message will log the elapsed time since the last tick or the instantiation of the logger.
+Once it has been instantiated and started, calling the `tick` method with a message as argument will log the elapsed time since the last tick or the instantiation of the logger.
 At the end of the process, the `log_total_time` can be called to display the total time taken by the process.

 === Variables and constraints creation
 Particular attention was given to the creation of variables and constraints.
 This section provides an overview of how the variables and constraints are created, including considerations for performance and memory usage.